 When discussing China manufacturing, the topic of shipments not matching approved samples often comes up.
-Typically, shipments are correctly made; on the other hand, the occasions on which they are not, results in serious disruption to the supply chain, unplanned expense, and the eroding of customer confidence.
+Typically, shipments are correctly made; on the other hand, the occasions on which they do not result in serious disruption to the supply chain, unplanned expense, and the eroding of customer confidence.

 A U.S. business owner who contracts to have product(s) made in China will (should) receive a sample prior to authorizing production.
 Approval samples should be made and approved any time changes are made to ensure those changes have been made per the customer’s vision and intention.
 There are many “moving parts” in the manufacturing chain, and it’s easy to get complacent when shipments come in and everything is correct.
 It’s expected, right?
 Sure it is.
 However, when dealing with people thousands of miles away who natively speak a different language, and have a totally different culture than we have here in the USA, taking anything for granted could turn out to be a costly mistake.